LiuZechu/whoosh/README.md

 ## Accessing the web app <img src="img/party.png" alt="Red monster in party hat with confetti" width="100" />

 ### As a restaurant manager
 You may access the restaurant-side website via https://whoosh-frontend-deploy.pages.dev/#/ and then click “get started”.
 Afterwards, you may register a new account or log in with an existing account.
 We have made an account populated with several queue groups for testing purposes.
+(Note: due to server cold-start, you may need to wait around 10 seconds for initial log-in)

 Test account email: dintaifung@mail.com